codess-aus/PL-900/Core_components.md

 You should use a custom connector to request freight estimation.
 Power Automate offers more than two hundred built-in connectors for Microsoft and non-Microsoft products and services.
 If the service you want to integrate does not have a built-in connector, you can create and share a custom connector.

+You should use a custom connector to connect to a publicly available APL Custom connectors are created when there is no existing pre-built connector available.
+When defining a custom connector, you specify the triggers and actions by mapping onto the API functions.

 You should not use the Dynamics 365 Sales Insights connector.
 Dynamics 365 Sales Insights empowers sellers to deliver personalized engagement for customers using Al-driven insights.
 You cannot use this connector to update sales orders.

+You should not use a premium connector.
+Connectors can be standard, premium or custom.
+Premium and custom connectors require additional licensing.
+Offce 365 connectors such as SharePoint are standard connectors.